Community Safety

 - Three (3) representatives of the Tamworth regional community including one, where possible, with a legal/judicial background.
 If possible, an eligibility list will be created to replace Community Representatives unable to remain on the CPWG for the complete term.

-Tamworth Regional Council’s Graffiti Management Plan 2010 - 2014, formally adopted December 2010 is a strategy of the Crime Prevention Working Group.
-It was developed with substantial community consultation and takes a broad based approach to graffiti management, with a key focus on partnership with the community and young people in particular.
+Tamworth Regional Council’s Graffiti Management Plan 2017-2022, was developed with substantial community consultation and takes a broad based approach to graffiti management, with a key focus on partnership with the community and young people in particular.

 The plan provides Tamworth Regional Council staff and community partners with a framework for responding to graffiti in the Local Government Area.
 The primary purpose of the Plan is to deliver a range of actions designed to work effectively together to reduce graffiti vandalism.